An Unexpected Illness

 for the symptoms to worsen while you're onleave," he warned the Vulcan.

-"He's already in touch with the medical authorities on Starbase 6,
+"He's already in touch with the medical authorities on Starbase 6, and

-they're arranging an out-of-the-way spot where we can take you and
+they're arranging an out-of-the-way spot where we can take you and keep you

 isolated."